101zh/StandaloneAccessPoint/README.md

   - Indicates a list of addresses to be translated on the inside to one interface with PAT (port address translation)
 - **access-list** \[_access-list-number_\] {_deny|permit_} \[_network-number_\] \[_wildcard-mask_\]
   - Denies or permits a range of IP addresses

+## Copyright

+Copyright (C) 2025  101zh

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.